A Systematic Survey of Regularization and Normalization in GANs: Background and Three Perspectives of GANs Training

-In this section, we first introduce the background of the regularization and prior.
-Furthermore, we elaborate the training of GANs from three perspectives: low level: the perspective of "Making sample real", middle level: the perspective of "Fitting distribution", and high level: the perspective of "Training dynamic".
+{Different from supervised learning, GANs training is an unsupervised learning, which leads to the urgency of regularization and normalization in the training of GANs.} In the following parts, we elaborate the training of GANs from three perspectives: low level: the perspective of "Real \& Fake", middle level: the perspective of "Fitting distribution", and high level: the perspective of "Training dynamics".
+According to different perspectives of GANs, various regularization and normalization have been proposed in the GANs training.